 The faculty members shall be selected by lot from a panel of six (6) elected biennially by the appropriate faculty body from among the persons having faculty rank or faculty status.
 Members of the panel shall be trained on an annual basis in compliance with the law and this Policy.
 CUNY School of Law, Guttman Community College, CUNY School of Professional Studies, and the CUNY School of Journalism shall be required to select four (4) faculty members.
 The HEO members shall be selected by lot from a panel of six (6) HEO appointed biennially by the president.
+CUNY School of Law, Guttman Community College, CUNY School of Journalism shall be required to selected by lot from a panel of six (6) HEO appointed biennially by the president.
 CUNY School of Law, Guttman Community College, CUNY School of Professional Studies, and the CUNY School of Journalism shall be required to select four (4) HEO's.
 The student members shall be selected by lot from a panel of six (6) elected annually in an election in which all students registered at the college shall be eligible to vote.
 CUNY School of Law, Guttman Community College, CUNY School of Professional Studies, and the CUNY School of Journalism shall be required to select four (4) students.
 In the event that the student or faculty panel or both are not elected, or if more panel members are needed, the president shall have the duty to select the panel or panels which have not been elected.